Edward Gorey House: Overview

+The house, located on Strawberry Lane, was originally built in the early 1800s.
+In the 1830s, it was purchased by Yarmouth businessman Nathaniel Stone Simpkins, whose descendants lived in the home until they sold it to Edward Gorey in 1979.

-Gorey collected all sorts of objects; some of them discarded objects found at the side of the road.
-He arranged and displayed such items on his porch and in the rooms of the house.
+Gorey collected all sorts of objects; some of them were discarded objects found at the side of the road.
+He arranged and displayed such items on his porch and throughout the house.
 He also had a large collection of books and an overflowing library.

-Elephant House is also notable for the presence of a large southern magnolia tree in its yard, a species not usually found so far north.
+Elephant House is also notable for its large southern magnolia tree in its yard, a species not usually found so far north.